 Citing sources accurately is an important aspect of academic writing.
-Though citations may vary depending on the type of resource and writing style, the purpose of citations is to unique identify sources so that information can be shared easily and used ethically.
+Though citations may vary depending on the type of resource and writing style, the purpose of citations is to uniquely identify sources so that information can be shared easily and used ethically.

-The basic parts of a citation each help to identify the source and usually include elements such as the; author, title, publisher name and location, series information (volume, issue, or edition), date of publication, and location within the text or website.
+The basic parts of a citation each help to identify the source and usually include elements such as author, title, publisher name and location, series information (volume, issue, or edition), date of publication, and location within the text or website.
 Additional elements such as a DOI or distributor may be added to further uniquely identify certain types of resources.

 Citations almost always have two parts.
 The embedded (or in-text) citation alerts the audience that an external source of information is present and points them to a specific entry on a comprehensive list of sources by uniquely identifying the work or creator.